mihaibivol/torch-gan/README.md

 git clone https://github.com/skaae/torch-gan.git
 ```

 `cd` to the `datasets` subfolder and run `./download.sh`.
-This will download an awesome collage of C&H Comics
+This will download an awesome collage of C&H Comics.
+See [this notebook](dataset_explorer) for a sample of the dataset.

 Then run

 ```
-th train_lfw.lua -g 0 -b 20
+th train.lua -g 0 -b 20
 ```

 You can try bigger batches if you haz the RAM for it.